-Next Saturday, October 12, 2019, at 10:30 am the Rockefeller Center ice-skating rink season is scheduled to open, which is always the earliest and the one that closes later, so the season to practice this sport outdoors in New York can begin.
+Next Friday, October 29, 2021, the Bryant Park ice-skating rink season is scheduled to open, which is the first one who is going to open this year, so the season to practice this sport outdoors in New York can begin.

 The best ice skating rinks in New York